-1. Introduction
+1 Introduction

-In industrial facilities, like hydroelectric power plants, automobile manufacturing plants, and other facilities equipped with medium or large-sized industrial automation systems, there are panels and cabinets using dozens or hundreds of electrical components like contactors, relays, frequency inverters and PLCs.
-In major installations, these components are wired by thousands of cables, passing through hundreds of conduits arranged as a graph.
+In industrial facilities, like hydroelectric power plants, automobile manufacturing plants, and other facilities equipped with medium or large-sized industrial automation systems, there are panels and cabinets using dozens or hundreds of electrical components wired by thousands of cables, passing through hundreds of conduits arranged as a graph.
 The arrangement of these cables has direct influence over the cost of the installation and in the design quality.
-The optimal definition of the routes used by the cables also allows the definition of the quantity and type of the cables used in the panel during the design time.
+The right definition of the routes used by the cables also allows the definition of the quantity and type of the cables used in the panel during the design time.
 The problem of giving a path for each cable in the panel, connecting all the associated components at a minimum cost and without overfilling the space available in the conduits, will be called here the cable routing problem in electrical panels.
-This is a real NP-complete problem from the industry, with a large scope, since many other subproblems are embedded in it.
+This problem differs from the problem of routing cables in raceways, described in [3], due to the existence of entry points, as described in Section 2.